Malik Tillman: Style of play

+Tillman is a versatile attacking midfielder who can also operate as a central midfielder or winger.
+Known for his composure in possession, close control, and dribbling ability, he is effective at carrying the ball through midfield, linking play, and arriving in the penalty area to score goals.
+He has been noted for his use of disguised passes including backheel flicks as part of his creative playmaking.
+He has been described as a highly accurate free kick specialist.

 Personal life

-Tillman is a dual national of the United States and Germany due to his father being American and his mother German.
+Tillman is a dual national of the United States and Germany as his father served in the United States Armed Forces stationed in Germany, where he met his German mother.
 He has an older brother, Timothy, who currently plays professionally with Major League Soccer club Los Angeles FC.
 Both brothers played for the Greuther Fürth and Bayern Munich academies.